 Overall, the countries have basic differences over how much a government should interfere in a society.
 However, China had helped the U.S. efforts on nuclear non-proliferation in Iran and North Korea.

 The countries have cooperated on counter-terrorism efforts in the Middle East and Central Asia, and fighting pirates around the coast of Africa.
 China aided the US with the Ebola outbreak in Africa as well, a positive point as well.

-Q: Tell how much the Chinese economy is slowing?
+Q: Tell me how much the Chinese economy is slowing?

 Ans: Labor-intensive manufacturing is losing competitiveness as wages have increased.
 Demand for big-ticket items is weakening at home and overseas as well.
 The reports of unpaid furloughs and reverse migration from cities to the countryside have also been received.

 China’s central bank seems optimistic that the softness of the economy is temporary and exaggerated by pessimistic observers, both domestic and foreign.
 “China’s economy is in its wintertime.
 It may belong.
 It may be short,” so say some.

 The article not only covered facts about China but also answered the queries of its visitors by answering the question and arousing their interests with interesting information.
 With this, the topic of Facts About China concludes.
 Thanks a lot for reading!